Gostas/AgroHack_Uno_WiFi_Rev2/readme.md

 * Uses Arduino Uno WiFi Rev. 2, a cheaper platform than the Raspberry Pi
 * New implementation of interfacing with Azure IoT Hub in order to fit Uno Wifi's limited memory.
 * Identified a bug in the WiFiNINA library and raised an issue at the library's repo
+* Perform the watering checks on board the Arduino in case connection to Azure breaks

 ## Features

-* Uses the onboard u-blox NINA-W102 radio module for communicating with Azure IoT Central using WiFi
+* Uses the onboard u-blox NINA-W102 radio module to communicate with Azure IoT Central using WiFi
 * Uses simple MQTT library to communicate with Azure IoT Central
 * IoT Central features supported
     * Telemetry data - Temperature, humidity and pressure